 13. CSV to JSON Converter

-A similar tool to previous that Converts CSV to JSON.
+A similar tool to the previous that Converts CSV to JSON.
 This tool has the most options.
 You can change column separating character, field quote character, skip commented lines, skip empty lines, disable or enable CSV headers, set custom indentation, and choose if you want to quote numeric and boolean values.

 14. JSON to Base64 Converter

 Base64 is a simple binary text encoding scheme that is the standard for data exchange in emails and various upload services.
 If you want to Convert JSON to Base64, simply paste in your JSON on the left side and copy back Base64 code on the right.
-It also lets you split encoded base64 lines into even width.
+It also lets you split encoded base64 lines into even widths.
 You can set how long each encoded line will be.

 15. Base64 to JSON Converter